Multiparty testing preorders: Conclusions and related work

 In particular, we have considered two different scenarios in which contexts of a service are represented by processes with distributed control.
 The first variant, that we called \distributed\ preorder, corresponds to multiparty contexts without runtime communication between peers but with the possibility of one peer to block another if it does not perform the expected action.
 Indeed, the observations at the basis of our experiments are designed with the assumption that the users of a service interact only via dedicated ports but might be influenced by the fact that other partners do not perform the expected actions.
 The second preorder we introduced is called \uncoordinated\ preorder.
 It accounts for partners that are completely independent from the behaviour of the other ones.
 Indeed, from a viewpoint of a client, actions by other clients are considered unobservable.

-We have shown that the discriminating power of the induced equivalences decreases as observers become weaker; and thus that the \uncoordinated\ preorder is coarser than the \distributed\ preorder which in turn is coarser than the classical testing preorder.
-As future work we plan to consider different "real life" scenarios and to assess the impact of the different assumptions at the basis of the two new preorders and the identifications/orderings they induce.
+We have shown that the discriminating power of the induced equivalences decreases as observers become weaker; and thus that the \uncoordinated\ preorder for a given interface is coarser than the \distributed\ preorder for the same interface, which in turn is coarser than the classical testing preorder.
+As future work we plan to consider different ``real life'' scenarios and to assess the impact of the different assumptions at the basis of the new preorders and the identifications/orderings they induce.
 We plan also to perform further studies to get a fuller account, possibly via axiomatisations, of their discriminating power.
 In the near future, we will also consider the impact of our testing framework on calculi based on asynchronous interactions.

 Several variants of the must testing preorder, contract compliance and sub-contract relation have been developed in the literature to deal with different aspects of services compositions, such as buffered asynchronous communication ~\cite{bravetti2008foundational,padovani2010contract,mostrous2009global}, fairness~\cite{padovani2011fair}, peer-interaction~\cite{bernardi2013mutually}.
 We have however to remark that these approaches deal with aspects that are somehow orthogonal to the discriminating power of the distributed tests analysed in this work.
-Our preorders have some similarities with those relying on buffered communications in that both aim at guaranteeing that actions performed by independent peers can be reordered, but we rely on synchronous communication and, hence, message reordering is not obtained by swapping buffered messages but by relying on more generous observes.
+Our preorders have some similarities with those relying on buffered communications in that both aim at guaranteeing that actions performed by independent peers can be reordered, but we rely on synchronous communication and, hence, message reordering is not obtained by swapping buffered messages but by relying on more generous observers.
 As mentioned above, we have left the study of distributed tests under asynchronous communication as a future work.
 However, we would like to remark that, even the \distributed\ and the \uncoordinated\ preorders are different from those in~\cite{bravetti2008foundational,padovani2010contract,mostrous2009global} that permit explicit action reordering.
 The paradigmatic example is the equivalence $a.c + b.d \lmusteq{\{a,b\},\{c,d\}} a.d + b.c$, which does not hold for any of the preorders with buffered communication.
 The main reason is that, even in presence of buffered communication, the causality, e.g., between $a$ and $c$ is always observed.